 - Time tracking

-- streamlined communications (i.e. sharing data and reports easily)
+- Streamlined communications (i.e., the ability to share data and reports easily)

 It’s very difficult to find a single piece of software capable of providing all of these features to every company’s liking.

-Check out this article for a look at a few popular construction workforce optimization tools and how they come together to create a great suite.
+Check out our article on popular construction workforce optimization tools and how they come together to create a great suite.

 Is workforce optimization software different from workforce management software?

 If you’ve read our workforce management guide, you may wonder whether these two technologies overlap.
 For many practical purposes in construction, they do.
 Consequently, you’ll hear the terms used interchangeably quite often.

 Some human resource professionals, however, prefer to think of workforce optimization as a more analytical discipline revolving around monitoring the minutiae of every employee’s behavior.
 Some call centers, for example, use workforce optimization tools that record and analyze employees’ voices to gauge their performance.